TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 ## Simplified dataflow model

-A simplified dataflow model is shown in figure below.
-An HTTP request from The Things Network is processed by the **webhook**.
-Webhooks identify the communicating device type of the device, it’s unique identifier (e.g. IMEI number) and forward this information together with the payload to the corresponding **device type event handler**.
+A simplified dataflow model is shown in the figure below.
+An HTTP request from {{% tts %}} is processed by the **webhook**.
+Webhooks define the communicating device type, its unique identifier (e.g. IMEI number) and forward this information together with the payload to the corresponding **device type event handler**.
 Subsequently, the event handler runs a **report parser**.
-The platform offers full flexibility on how to parse payload into condition reports, using a custom Typescript parser function.
+The platform offers full flexibility on how to parse payload into condition reports, using a custom TypeScript parser function.
 The parser should then convert the payload string (probably applying `JSON.parse` first) into an actual report with measurements.

 {{< figure src="dataFlow.png" alt="WTG dataflow" >}}